seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 - `log_dir`: Location for the logs.
 Defaults to the directory specified in `-c` command line option.
 (Added in 2.3.0)
 - `log_level`: Only log messages with level priority higher than this will be logged.
 Supported levels are "debug", "info", "warn", "error", with ascending priority.
 The default is "info".
 - `slow_query_threshold`: If the processing time exceeds this threshold, a slow log will be recorded.
 Unit is in milliseconds.
 Defaults to 1000.
 (Added in 2.3.0)
 - `row_update_limit`: Controls the rate of row update/delete/insert per second for each base.
 Row update/delete/insert via SQL and APIs are all affected.
 The unit is in number of rows.
-Default is 0, which means no limit.
+Default is 5000.
 (Added in 3.0.0)
 - `global_row_update_limit`: Controls the rate of row update/delete/insert per second for the entire system.
 Row update/delete/insert via SQL and APIs are all affected.
 This option controls the global rate when there are concurrent updates to multiple bases.
 The unit is in number of rows.
-Default is 0, which means no limit.
+Default is 30000.
 (Added in 3.0.0)
 - `base_api_limit_per_day`: Limits the number of API calls per base per day.
 Default is -1, meaning no limits.

 In section `[storage]`: